-Echeveria 'Melaco' is an attractive succulent plant, up to 6 inches (15 cm) tall, with shiny, up to 6 inches (15 cm) in diameter, brownish-red rosette with a green center.
-The flowers are bell-shaped and orange in color.
+Echeveria 'Melaco' is an attractive succulent that forms shiny brownish-red rosettes with a green center.
+The rosettes grow up to 6 inches (15 cm) tall with an equal diameter.
+Flowers are bell-shaped and orange in color.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.